temando/open-api-renderer/CONTRIBUTING.md

 yarn build:demo
 ```

+## Versioning

+Lincoln will, in future, abide to [semver](http://semver.org/) and [keep a changelog](http://keepachangelog.com/en/1.0.0/).
+Right now we are at the peak of development and until we reach a release, these processes would add extra overhead that we are not willing to absorb just yet.

 ## Github & Merge Requests

 > We prefer small, focused MR's rather than large complex MR's whenever possible.